 Jelena Ostapenko vs. Liudmila Samsonova: Prediction and Match Betting Odds | China Open

-Jelena Ostapenko (No. 17 ranking) will face Liudmila Samsonova (No. 22) in the quarterfinals of the China Open on Thursday, October 5.
+Jelena Ostapenko will meet Liudmila Samsonova in the China Open quarterfinals on Friday, October 6.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!